MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5909.md

 ms.search.form: Report_5909_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Service Profit (Resp.
 Centers) (report)

 The **Service Profit (Resp.
-Centers)** report shows information about profit for responsibility centers, based on the difference between the service amount and the service cost.
+Centers)** report shows information about profit for responsibility centers.
+The information is based on the difference between the service amount and the service cost.

 ## Use cases